quicwg/base-drafts/draft-ietf-quic-tls.md

 Once generated, the next set of packet protection keys SHOULD be retained, even if the packet that was received was subsequently discarded.
-Packets containing apparent key updates are easy to forge and - while the process of key update does not require significant effort - triggering this process could be used by an attacker for DoS.
+Packets containing apparent key updates are easy to forge, and while the process of key update does not require significant effort, triggering this process could be used by an attacker for DoS.

 For this reason, endpoints MUST be able to retain two sets of packet protection keys for receiving packets: the current and the next.
 Retaining the previous